MED 3 - MAR20413 Certificate II in Maritime Operations (Marine Engine Driver Grade 3 NC)

 - fuel consumption; estimation and calculation; and

-Participants must also complete the following two STT courses if they have not already done so:
+Participants must also complete the following two SMT courses if they have not already done so:

-What credentials do I get if I complete the course?
+What sort of credentials do I get if I successfully complete the course?

 - MARB003 Service marine internal combustion engines, and propulsion and auxiliary systems